Brzozova/brzozova.github.io/index.md

 I'm self-taught passionate about IT world, but above all I'm interested in Python and IT security field.
 I started with relational databases and SQL.
 Then I took part in JavaScript workshops organized by `Girls.js` to discover I prefer to write a code.
 After workshops I join to local organisation called `Code for Poznań`, where I was able to complete Django workshops.
 Since May I am programming in Python for `Code for Poznań`.
 I am also a mentor at `DjangoGirls` workshops in August '18.

-I am also customer relations specialist with over 6 years of experience in several fields such as automotive, e-commerce, financial.
+I am customer relations specialist with over 6 years of experience in several fields such as automotive, e-commerce, financial.

 When I'm not coding and hacking you'll find me running, practicing yoga and writing blogs.